Use coupon code WELCOME10 for 10% off your first order.

 • You suspect thrush (yeast rash) that keeps coming back

+While most cases are mild, up to 5% of infants develop severe diaper dermatitis requiring professional care (Eichenfield et al., 2006).
 If in doubt, trust your gut.
 You know your baby best — and sometimes a quick chat with your GP or health visitor brings peace of mind and the right treatment when needed.

 Cloth Nappies & Nappy Rash — The Facts